kiwi-kr/kiwi-kr/README.md

 - 🥝 Hi, I'm Kiwi
 - 🍵 Languages: English, Korean
 - 🍓 Software Engineering Student
-- 🥜 Working in Java & A smiiiidgin of Python
+- 🥜 Working in Java
 - 🧋 All my repository are private until the project is more fleshed...
 I'm nervous hehe
 - 🫐 Interested in Natrual Language Processing & Computational Linguistics